IgniteUI/help-topics/topics/02_Controls/igCategoryChart/08_CategoryChart_Configuring_Chart_Markers.md

 # Configuring Chart Markers

 Markers are visual elements that display the values of data points in the igCategoryChart™ control's plot area.
 Markers help your end-users immediately identify a data point's value even if the value falls between major or minor grid lines.
-This section provides you with useful information about task-based procedures on working with the igCategoryChart control's Markers.
+This section provides you with useful information about working with the igCategoryChart control's Markers.

 - [Customizing Markers](#customizingmarkers)
 - [Displaying Marker Values](#displayingmarkervalues)